-About 30% of all financial aid applicants at USU are selected at random each year for verification when their application is processed.
+USU may select applicants each year for verification when their application is processed.
 Other students are selected due to discrepancies or missing information on their application after file review by the Financial Aid Department, or after a request for consideration of special/unusual circumstances.